DanySK/Student-Project-OOP20-Casamenti-Leoni-Pasini-Spahiu-NinjaFrog/README.md

 ## How to import and run the project:
 * In Eclipse, choose `File -> Import... -> Gradle -> Existing Gradle Project`, then run the _DesktopLauncher_ class inside the _desktop_ package.
 * You can run `./gradlew desktop:run` inside the root project folder after you cloned the repo.
-* You can also download and run the Jar file from the releases page.
+* You can also download the Jar file from the [Download folder](https://github.com/marsild/OOP20-NinjaFrog/tree/main/Download) and run it with `java -jar SuperNinjaFrog.jar` from inside the ".jar" file directory.

 Make sure a functioning JRE is installed on your device (_build.gradle_ `sourceCompatibility = 1.8`).